RaphaelNotarantonio/roberta_adversarial/for_jean_zay/README.md

 You also need to install transformers and advertorch.

-You should then manually download models into a directory my_pretrained :
+You should then manually download models into a directory my_pretrained (and my_pretrained_distil for distillbert models):

 ```
 https://github.com/huggingface/transformers/issues/856